Integrating Empirical Biography with Theoretical Framework Development

 1.1 Research Background and Problem Setting

-Conventional research on individual excellence has developed from three perspectives: talent theory, effort theory, and environment theory.
-However, these approaches fail to explain a critical phenomenon: why do only certain individuals achieve sustained results over decades despite equivalent talent and effort investment?
+Theoretical Gap Identification: However, these existing approaches may not fully explain a critical phenomenon: why do only certain individuals achieve sustained results over decades despite equivalent talent and effort investment?

 This study presents a novel theoretical framework called "Self-OS Engineering" to address this question.
 Self-OS Engineering refers to the process by which individuals structure their cognitive, judgment, and behavioral processes to construct internal systems independent of external environmental fluctuations.

-The process by which individuals codify their values, judgment criteria, and behavioral patterns, incorporating them into habitual practice to construct internal systems robust against environmental volatility.
+Theoretical Construct: The process by which individuals codify their values, judgment criteria, and behavioral patterns, incorporating them into habitual practice to construct internal systems robust against environmental volatility.

 1.2 The Necessity of Thought Engineering Approach